cruncha-cruncha/zork1-compiler/README.md

 - `<SYNTAX ... >`
 - defines an input command string
-- first word is the action (PRSA).
+- first word is the action, this needs to be known for defining handlers
-- can work with up to two objects (PRSO and PRSI).

 Synonym